 Unfortunately, there are limits to extra theatre capacity, the spare time of surgical professionals and implant donations.
-By performing 83 procedures in the last four years, Straight Ahead is operating at full capacity in terms of time and resources.
+By performing over 100 procedures in the last 6 years, Straight Ahead is operating at full capacity in terms of time and resources.

 However, the initiative has so much support, the Straight Ahead team has explored other ways to support the needs of children with orthopaedic conditions.

 Working with the management and radiology department of Our Ladies Children’s Hospital Crumlin and the CMRF, Straight Ahead has identified a need for safer radiology and surgical equipment to provide better outcomes to each child in Orthopaedic care.

 Currently fundraising is underway for a National EOS Scanner.
 This technology is very valuable in significantly reducing radiation exposure for young people.
 During a typical treatment plan, a scoliosis patient may have spine images taken every six months until growth of the deformity progression has stopped.
 This could amount to 6-10 major X-ray studies during childhood.

 An EOS scanner would reduce patient radiation exposure by a multiple of 5 to 10 times or a reduction of ninety times over a CT (computed tomography) scan of the spine.
 It also massively increases image quality and overall efficiency.

 As a result Straight Ahead has teamed up, once again, with The Laurels Charity Crew from Clondalkin who tirelessly fundraise, year in and year out.